 docker ps

-With your first Docker container running, you’re ready to start exploring all that Docker has to offer.
-You can use Docker to run any type of application, from simple single-container applications to complex multi-container applications, making it a powerful tool for building, deploying, and managing applications.
+With your first Docker container running, you can use Docker to run any type of application, from simple single-container applications to complex multi-container applications.

 Conclusion

-In this article, you learned how to install Docker on Linux in 4 easy steps.
-With its powerful containerization technology, Docker makes it easy to run and manage applications on a variety of platforms, including Linux.
+This article covered how to install Docker on Linux in 4 steps.
+Docker’s containerization technology makes it easy to run and manage applications on a variety of platforms, including Linux.

-By following the steps outlined in this article, you can quickly and easily install Docker on your Linux machine, verifying the installation and running your first container.
-From there, you can continue to explore the many features and benefits of Docker, using it to run and manage a wide range of applications and services.
+Following these steps, you can install Docker on your Linux machine, verify the installation, and run your first container.
+From there, you can use Docker to run and manage a wide range of applications and services.

-Whether you’re a software developer, system administrator, or DevOps engineer, Docker is a must-have tool for anyone looking to improve the efficiency and reliability of their application deployment and management processes.
-So go ahead and get started with Docker today and see what it can do for you!
+Whether you’re a software developer, system administrator, or DevOps engineer, Docker can improve the efficiency and reliability of your application deployment and management processes.

 References